RichardKnop/ragserver/README.md

 | ai.relevant_topics   | Limit scope only to relevant topics when extracting context from PDF files |
 | adapter.extract      | Either try to extract context from PDF files locally in the code by using the `pdf` adapter or use Gemini's document vision capability by using the `document` adapter |

+For local testing, I suggest switching `adapter.extract` from `document` to `pdf`.
+Document processing by Gemini model is a bit expensive so if you are uploading lots of files during development, using the `pdf` adapter and only doing final end to end checks with `document` adapter will be more cost efficient.

 ## API

 See the [OpenAPI spec](/api/api.yaml) for API reference.